Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 Florida International Stats and Trends

-- Thus far this year Florida International has one win against the spread.
+- So far this year Florida International has one win against the spread.

-- This season, the Panthers have just one against the spread win in three games as an underdog of 3.5 points or more.

-- Florida International has hit the over in 75% of its opportunities this season (three times over four games with a set point total).
+- Florida International's games this year have eclipsed the over/under three times in four opportunities (75%).

-- The Panthers average the same number of points per game that the 49ers surrender (24.2).
+- This year the Panthers rack up the same number of points per game that the 49ers give up (24.2).

-- Florida International is 1-0 against the spread and 1-1 overall when the team notches more than 24.2 points.
+- Florida International is 1-0 against the spread and 1-1 overall in games when it records more than 24.2 points.

-- The Panthers have turned the ball over two more times (8 total) than the 49ers have forced a turnover (6) this season.
+- This year the Panthers have turned the ball over eight times, two more than the 49ers' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.